Chapter 14 : Progression

 “What are you doing now?” asked Mandy.
 “Did you want to visit Gryffindor tower?”

 “I’m probably going to just do homework.
-I think Remus just wanted a quiet sort of celebration with the other Marauders, so we can visit tomorrow.”
-It was a rather funny thought; I would never ordinarily put the word ‘quiet’ and ‘Marauders’ in the same sentence.
+I think Remus just wanted a quiet sort of celebration with the other Gryffindors, so we can visit tomorrow.”
+It was a rather funny thought; I would never ordinarily use the word ‘quiet’ in the same sentence as discussing those four.
 For some reason I had envisioned that mostly all they did involved wild mayhem, but this could hardly be the case.
 They had real lives too, they couldn’t always be entertainers.

 “All right.
 Well, we’ve saved a seat for you,” said Mandy, lifting The Standard Book of Spells: Grade Six off a chair.